-You must submit reports in accordance with the grant agreement.
-Principal Investigators are responsible for ensuring that reports are submitted by the dates outlined in the grant agreement.
-We will remind you of your reporting obligations before a report is due.

-Successful applicants may be asked to submit Progress Reports, Final Reports and Financial Reports, plus any additional reports the ABRS or Community Grants Hub deems necessary.
-These reports can be completed by the student/researcher but must be submitted by the host institution contact.

-However, if a researcher applying for a Non-salaried Researcher Grant is NOT affiliated with an institution, the researcher will be responsible for submitting reports directly to the Community Grants Hub.
+You must submit reports in accordance with the grant agreement. principal investigators are responsible for ensuring that reports are submitted by the dates outlined in the grant agreement.
+Reports can be completed by the principal investigator/ student but must be submitted by the host institution contact.
+If a researcher applying for a Non-salaried Researcher Grant is NOT affiliated with an institution, the researcher will be responsible for submitting reports directly to the Community Grants Hub.